 Most beginners simply search on Google to see if their posts are appearing for those keywords.
-Even then, they usually only check the first page or probably the second page at best.
+Even then, they usually only check the first or second page at best.

-The issue is that sometimes your article might be ranking way below the first two pages or worst it may not even be ranking for the keyword that you want.
+The issue is that sometimes your article might be ranking way below the first two pages, or worse, it may not even be ranking for the keyword that you want.

-If you rely on manually checking your keyword rankings, then you are missing out useful information that you can use to improve your SEO rankings and increasing traffic.
+If you rely on manually checking your keyword rankings, then you are missing out on useful information that you can use to improve your SEO rankings and increase traffic.

 It comes with a powerful organic research tool that can show keyword rankings for any domain name.
 You don’t need to type in URLs for individual articles.
-It will automatically fetch results for all URLs of that domain name.
+Instead, it will automatically fetch results for all URLs on that domain name.

 You can sort the results by position, URL, traffic, and more.
 You can also export the results to a CSV file and research offline using your favorite spreadsheet program.

-You can also track specific keywords with SEMRush, and they track those keywords on your dashboard, so you can instantly see their performance.
+You can also track specific keywords with Semrush, and the tool will track those keywords on your dashboard so you can instantly see their performance.

-Google Search Console (formerly Webmasters Tools) is a set of tools offered by Google to help webmasters improve their website for search.
-See our guide on how to add your website to Google search console.
+Google Search Console (formerly Google Webmaster Tools) is a set of tools offered by Google to help webmasters improve their websites for search.
+You can see our guide on how to add your website to Google Search Console.

-You can sort the results by clicks, impressions, and position columns.
-By sorting using position, you will be able to see your top ranking keywords.
-As you scroll down, you will be able to see keywords where your site appears deeper in search results.
+If you sort the list by position, then you will be able to see your top-ranking keywords.
+As you scroll down the list, you will see keywords where your site appears lower on search engine results pages.